 Skylar, one of STCB's wholly owned subsidiaries, earns its revenues through the sale of fragrances.
 Revenue from retail sales is recognized at shipment to the retailer.
-Revenue from eCommerce sales, including Amazon Fulfillment by Amazon ("Amazon FBA"), is recognized upon shipment of merchandise.
+Revenue from eCommerce sales, including Amazon FBA, is recognized upon shipment of merchandise.